Zigistry/build_zig_zon_parser/README.md

-# High performance build.zig.zon parser
+# High performance Zig build.zig.zon parser

 This uses no regex.h, just uses loops.

 ## How to use?

-1) You can use the [bzz.h](./dist/bzz.h) and [bzz.c](./dist/bzz.c) from the dist folder.
-2) You can pass the -DBZZ_DONT_LOG flag to not print any errors just return them if any.
+- You can pass the -DBZZ_DONT_LOG flag to not print any errors just return them if any.

 ## Performance: